Quick 5-Minute Vegan White Bean Dip

 Connect with Hannah Magee, RD!

-I hope you love this recipe as much as I do.
+I hope you love this plant-based bean dip as much as I do.
 If you try it, let me know what you think by leaving a rating and a review in the comments below.
 Oh, and be sure to take a photo and tag me on @hannahmagee_rd so I can see!

 - Combine all ingredients except for the water in a high speed blender or food processor.